Some geometric properties of Hilbert schemes of space curves: Connectedness of the fibers of

 \section{Connectedness of the fibers of $f$}

 From Proposition~\ref{prop:3.1} it follows, with the method invented by Fogarty (see~\cite[Section 2]{F2}), that the fibers of $f_n$ are connected for $n \geq d$.
 For later use we need a slightly more precise statement (see below Lemma~\ref{lem:3.2}).
 The proof imitates Fogarty's method (probably in a too complicated way\dots).
+For the sake of simplicity we write $f$ instead of $f_n$.

-Let $G$ be a unipotent group, which acts on a projective space $\P = \P^r_k$.
-Let $X \subset \P$ be a closed subscheme, invariant under $G$.
+Let $U$ be a unipotent group, which acts on a projective space $\P = \P^r_k$.
+Let $X \subset \P$ be a closed subscheme, invariant under $U$.
 Let $\ell_1, \dots, \ell_d$ be different lines in $\P$, all contained in $X$.
 Then $\ell_i = V(\cP_i)$, $\cP_i\subset S:=k[x_0,\dots,x_r]$ is a prime ideal, which is generated by a linear subspace of dimension $r-1$ of $S_1$.
 Let be $\cI:=\bigcap^d_1\cP_i$ and $Z \subset X$ the closed subscheme defined by $\cI$.
-Let $h$ be the Hilbert polynomial of $Z$, i.e.~the Hilbert polynomial of $\cO_\P/\cI$, and put $\cZ:=\Hilb^h(X)$.
+Let $h$ be the Hilbert polynomial of $Z$, i.e. the Hilbert polynomial of $\cO_\P/\cI$, and put $\cZ:=\Hilb^h(X)$.